foo-software/ghost-graphql/packages/ghost-graphql/README.md

 - Determine the [API URL per the docs](https://ghost.org/docs/content-api/#url).
 You'll need to set this value as [`GHOST_URL` environment variable](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql#environment-variables).
 - Create and retrieve your [API key per the docs](https://ghost.org/docs/content-api/#key).
 You'll need to set this value as [`GHOST_API_KEY` environment variable](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql#environment-variables).
 - Use the [custom implementation example](#custom-implementation-example) as a guide and / or simply peek around the code starting with the [exports](src/index.ts).
 You can import resolvers, data sources, etc.

+## TypeScript Dependencies

+We use `tsc` to generate types and you may need to match our TypeScript version if you have build errors.
+Check our [`package.json`](./package.json) to find our TypeScript version.

 ## Ghost Content API